sara-service/DSpace-Setup/README.md

 * SMTP mailing functionality
 * Initial configuration (Groups, Users, Communities, Collections, Permissions...)

-It is based on Ubuntu Server 16.04 and was performed in a bwCloud VM.
+It is based on the "Ubuntu Server 18.04 minimal image" and was performed in a bwCloud SCOPE VM.
-The main installation script can take up to 1/2hr, but it runs fully automated til the end, where you will be prompted to create an admin user for DSpace.
+The main installation script can take up to 1/2hr, but it runs fully automated until the end, where you will be prompted to create an admin user for DSpace.
 It is advised to walk through this manual without interruptions or intermediate reboots.

 Further reading: